gro5-AberUni/RegionGrow/paper/paper.md

 # Dependencies

-There are no dependencies required for the RegionGrow QGIS plugin tool beyond the dependencies required by QGIS.
+There are no dependencies required for the RegionGrow QGIS plugin tool beyond the dependencies required and installed by QGIS.

 # Funding